Combat Mission: Beyond Overlord: Critical reviews

 Combat Mission received "favorable" reviews according to the review aggregation website GameRankings; McDonald noted in 2000 that it received "the most positive reviews of any wargame in recent memory".
 GameSpot named it an "Editor's Choice" and noted that "It's sure to appeal to anyone interested in serious military simulations, but even those just looking for a good World War II computer game should find that it has a lot to offer."

 The editors of Computer Gaming World named Combat Mission the best wargame of 2000.
 They argued that the game "altered the basic idea of what a wargame can be", and revolutionized wargames "the way Doom changed first-person shooters."
 PC Gamer US named it the best turn-based strategy game of 2000, The Electric Playground named it 2000's "Best Independent PC Game" and the editors of Computer Games Magazine nominated it for their 2000 "Wargame of the Year" award.
 Combat Mission was also a nominee for GameSpot's "Strategy Game of the Year" and Electric Playground's "Best Strategy Game for PC" awards, which went to Shogun: Total War and Sacrifice, respectively.
+The Academy of Interactive Arts & Sciences nominated Combat Mission: Beyond Overlord for the "Computer Innovation" category at the 4th Annual Interactive Achievement Awards.

 Legacy

 In 2010, the editors of PC Gamer US named Combat Mission the 53rd best computer game ever, and wrote, "Before CMBO, PC wargames were dusty, hexagon-littered creatures.
 Battlefront's dramatic 3D depiction changed all that."
+In 2011, Atomic magazine included the game on their list of best historical strategy games.